HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   )
 }}

+We've seen an approximately 4% increase in the use of the ARIA `button` role, reaching 53% on desktop and 54% on mobile sites in 2025.
+We've seen similar increases in the use of roles like `presentation` and `dialog`, whereas the use of the `search` role usage remains stable.

+The increased use of the ARIA `button` role raises concerns.
+It often indicates that websites are applying roles like `button` to non-semantic elements such as `<div>` or `<span>`.
+Or they're redundantly assigning roles to native HTML elements like `<button>`.

 ### Using the presentation role

 Applying `role="presentation"` or `role="none"` instructs assistive technologies to treat the element as purely presentational.
 It removes its native semantics from the accessibility tree.
 While this can be useful for layout elements that convey no meaningful information, overuse or misuse can create significant accessibility barriers.